 - funding potential.

 If a project meets all criteria and has the support of a Pillar, it is then considered by the G21 Board for endorsement.
 If approved, these projects are known as ‘Priority Projects’ and become the key focus of G21’s activities.

-G21 currently has 16 Pillar Projects that are endorsed by the G21 Board as 'Priority Projects'.
-All of these G21 Priority Projects are critical to the sustainable growth of the G21 region.
+G21 currently has 12 Pillar Projects that are endorsed by the G21 Board as 'Priority Projects'.
+All of the G21 Priority Projects are considered critical to the sustainable growth of the G21 region.